AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 * The user has Full Control permission to the Site Collection used for authentication.
 * The Site App is listed under Site App Permissions for the Site Collection used for authentication.

-### Problem: When attempting to browse SharePoint files in Workfront, I do not see any or all of my site collections.
+### Problem: When attempting to browse SharePoint files in Workfront, I do not see any or all of my site collections. {#problem-when-attempting-to-browse-sharepoint-files-in-workfront-i-do-not-see-any-or-all-of-my-site-collections}

 Solutions: